elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Usecase-Testing-minutes.md

   - We did not find out how to access/download the video which is supposed to be recorded in the cloud
   - Action: Ask Min and review next week
   - From the audience it seems to be feasible well done
-  - ToSo: Description of the video should link the two pages shown in the browser
+  - ToDo: Description of the video should link the two pages shown in the browser

 [GitHub PRs](https://github.com/elisa-tech/wg-aerospace/pulls)